• Skip to primary navigation

 A poster of 6 images showing how to bake a blueberry cake loaf, how to cool it and wrap it in cling wrap.

 2. After 40 minutes of baking, use a skewer to poke the top of the cake a couple of times.
 This will help the cake cook faster.
 Check the cake again at 55 minutes.
-A skewer inserted in the center of the cake will come out without any wet batter sticking to it.
+If the cake is baked, a skewer inserted in the center of the cake will come out without any wet batter sticking to it.
 If there is, continue to bake for another 5 minutes.

 3. Remove cake loaf from the oven and let it rest in the tin for 10 minutes.
 Run a jam knife around the side of the loaf to release the sides of the cake.